ztomasze/sdnd/Characters/Classes/specialist.md

----
-aliases:
-  - specialist
----

-The expert covers a wide range of versatile and skill-oriented archetypes, such as thieves, rangers, alchemists, scholars, entertainers, and more.
+The specialist covers a wide range of versatile and skill-oriented archetypes, such as thieves, rangers, alchemists, scholars, entertainers, and more.

 ---